abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     image_alt: App preview on a phone and tablet
     title: What we do
     content: >
-      We help companies and public sector organisations get their strategy right, and we help you get there.
+      We help companies get their strategy for digital change right, and we help you get there.

-      As an independent consultancy we are on your side, there's plenty to get on with and we want to "put ourselves out of a job" and never looking to "land and expand".
+      As an independent consultancy we're on your side. , there's plenty to get on with and we want to "put ourselves out of a job" and never looking to "land and expand".
 We act impartially to best meet your needs.
     actions: